-Basis for Qualified Opinion on the Governmental Activities
+Basis for Qualified Opinion on the Statement of Activities

-Management has adopted GASB 68 Accounting and Financial Reporting for Pensions for the Police and Firefighters' Pension Fund.
-However, management has not adopted the proper methodology for determining the full effect of GASB 68 implementation in relation to the Fund.
-Management has determined the net pension liability but has not implemented the proper methods for determining deferred inflows and deferred outflows, if any.
+Management has adopted GASB 68 Accounting and Financial Reporting for Pensions and GASB 75 Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+However, management has not adopted the proper methodology for determining the full effect of the GASB 68 implementation in relation to the Police and Firemen's Pension Fund.
+Management has determined the net pension liability related to the fund but has not implemented the proper methods for determining deferred inflows and deferred outflows, if any.
 In addition, the procedures used do not allow for determination of the pension expense in accordance to GASB 68.
-The amount by which this departure would affect the assets, fund balances, revenues, and expenses, if any, has not been determined.
+The amount by which this departure would affect the assets, fund balances, revenues, and expenses has not been determined.
+The Plan does not offer postemployment benefits.